vincentbergeron33/Score-Board/README.md

     -  The website is now deployed

 The live link can be found here: https://vincentbergeron33.github.io/Score-Board/

+The website has been deployed when all functions were tested and were working.
+From the deployment, CSS validor, HTML validator and AMIRESPONSIVE have been run through the website.

 ## Credits

 - The project idea came from a request of my brother who would like his ball hockey website to be updated.
 The colors represent his hockey league colors.